-Menlo Park, CA — April 29, 2021 —Today, Lex Machina and LexisNexis release their annual Securities Litigation Report looking at securities litigation trends in federal district court.
-It focuses on the three-year period of 2018 to 2020 and includes looks at emerging trends in cryptocurrency cases and the impact of COVID-19.
+Menlo Park, CA — March 31, 2022 —Today, Lex Machina and LexisNexis release their annual Securities Litigation Report which examines securities litigation trends in federal district court.
+The report focuses on the three-year period from 2019 to 2021 and includes analysis of trends in cryptocurrency cases and the impact of COVID-19.
 The final section of the report takes a look at the analytics for two recent securities MDL master cases.

 Findings from the report include:

-- Over the last three years, the most securities cases were filed in the Southern District of New York heard the highest number of securities cases (1,979 cases), while Judge Stark from the District of Delaware, heard the highest number of securities cases (242 cases).
+- Over the three-year period from 2019 to 2021, the Southern District of New York heard the highest number of securities cases (1,979 cases), while Judge Stark from the District of Delaware heard the highest number of securities cases (248 cases).
 The top four most active judges were in the District of Delaware.

 Securities Report Webcast

-Lex Machina is hosting a webcast to discuss the report on April 29, 2021 at noon ET/9am PT with Susan Saltzstein (Partner and Co-Deputy of Skadden’s nationwide Securities Litigation Group), Jonathan Schorr (Managing Director and Senior Counsel in the Litigation and Regulatory Proceedings Group at Goldman Sachs), Laura Hopkins (Legal Data Expert at Lex Machina and report author), and Gloria Huang (Legal Content Associate at Lex Machina).
+Lex Machina is hosting a webcast to discuss the report on March 31, 2022 at noon ET/9am PT with Rachel Fritzler (Partner in litigation at Kirkland & Ellis), Laura Hopkins (Legal Data Expert at Lex Machina and report author), hosted by Joshua Harvey (Manager of the Customer Success Team).
 Register for the event or view a recording.